 Jesus went to the wilderness for 40 days.
 David fought his enemies for 14 years before stepping in as king.
 And, of course, because of the unbelief of the Israelites, Joshua didn’t see the promised land for 40 years.

 You see, it’s in the wilderness your character is refined.
 It’s in the wilderness that you learn that God is your provider.
 It’s in the wilderness you get to see God perform miraculous things.
 The wilderness is where your faith grows deeper.
 The wilderness is where you truly surrender it all to God.
 The wilderness is where you leave your old life behind.

 The wilderness is necessary for growth.

 Basically, Moses and Aaron go to Pharoah to persuade him to let their people go free.
-Pharoah says no, so God sends 7 plagues.
+Pharoah says no, so God sends seven plagues.
 After each one, Pharoah’s heart is hardened more and more.
-Boy was he stubborn.
+Boy, was he stubborn.
 Finally, the worst one happens.
 The firstborn male in every house dies unless they have the blood of a lamb over their entry.
-Side note, this is why the Jewish people celebrate Passover, because God passed over them.
+Side note, this is why the Jewish people celebrate Passover because God passed over them.

 How heartbreaking.
-Pharaoh relents, and tells them to all leave.
-Moses rallies everyone and they head out.
+Pharaoh relents and tells them to all leave.
+Moses rallies everyone, and they head out.
 Sometime after they leave, Pharaoh has a change of heart.
 He sends soldiers to go after the Israelites to bring them back to Egypt.
-By this time, the people are backed up again the sea without a boat.
+By this time, the people have backed up again the sea without a boat.
 On the other side are their enemies.
 What is God going to do?

 I don’t think any of the people expected God to part the sea so they could walk on dry land.
 I don’t think any of them knew just how powerful their God was until that moment.
 Remember, they’ve been slaves for generations.
 I imagine being in shock and awe.